algoSupport/Token-Facet/README.md

 # ERC20 Faucet

 ERC20 Faucet is a fullstack React and Truffle repository looking to ease the development of a faucet for an ERC20 token.
+For Smart Contract development truffle has been used to compile and migrate the contracts and for the web client side React and Bootstrap has been used.
+To be able to use Metamask in the web client [@web3-react libraries](https://github.com/NoahZinsmeister/web3-react/tree/v6) hav been used.
+As web3 library [ethers](https://docs.ethers.io/v5/) has been used instead of web3js.

 ## Demo